huggingface/naacl_transfer_learning_tutorial/README.md

 ## Overview

-This codebase try to present in the simplest and most compact way a few of the major Transfer Learning technics which have emerged over the past years.
-The code in this repository doesn't pretend to be state-of-the-art even though effort has been made to ensure reasonnable performances and possible upgrade to the current state-of-the-art level.
+This codebase tries to present in the simplest and most compact way a few of the major Transfer Learning techniques, which have emerged over the past years.
+The code in this repository does not attempt to be state-of-the-art.
+However, effort has been made to achieve reasonable performance and with some modifications to be competitive with the current state of the art.

 Special effort has been made to

-- ensure the present code can be use as straightforwardly as possible, in particular by hosting pretrained models and datasets,
+- ensure the present code can be use as easily as possible, in particular by hosting pretrained models and datasets;
-- keep the present clodebase as compact and self-contained as possible to make it easy to manipulate and understand.
+- keep the present codebase as compact and self-contained as possible to make it easy to manipulate and understand.

 Currently the codebase comprises:

-- [`pretraining_model.py`](./pretraining_model.py): a transformer model with a GPT-2-like architecture as the basic pretrained model,
+- [`pretraining_model.py`](./pretraining_model.py): a transformer model with a GPT-2-like architecture as the basic pretrained model;
-- [`pretraining_train.py`](./pretraining_train.py): a pretraining script to train this model with a language modeling objective on a selection of large datasets (wikitext-103, simplebooks-92) using distributed training if available,
+- [`pretraining_train.py`](./pretraining_train.py): a pretraining script to train this model with a language modeling objective on a selection of large datasets (WikiText-103, SimpleBooks-92) using distributed training if available;
-- [`finetuning_model.py`](./finetuning_model.py): several architectures based on the transformer model for fine-tuning (with a classification head on top, with adapters),
+- [`finetuning_model.py`](./finetuning_model.py): several architectures based on the transformer model for fine-tuning (with a classification head on top, with adapters);
-- [`finetuning_train.py`](./finetuning_train.py): a fine-tuning script to fine-tune these architectures on a classification task (imdb).
+- [`finetuning_train.py`](./finetuning_train.py): a fine-tuning script to fine-tune these architectures on a classification task (IMDb).

 ## Installation